Code-Institute-Submissions/memory_game_ms2/readme.md

-- A console error was noted on Chrome relating to font-awesome fab icons, this class of organisation related icons were not used in the code but in discussion my mentor suggested that their absence could be causing the error.
+- A console error was noted relating to font-awesome fab icons, this class of organisation related icons were not used in the code but in discussion my mentor suggested that their absence could be causing the error.
 I therefore have included one suitable icon as an icon to accompany the game title - this does add an attractive look to the title but is a pragmatic approach that could raise rights issues for a commercial game/site.
 Inclusion of this icon appears to have resolved the error.

 + [Title including fa fab-icon resolves console error, Asus laptop, Firefox](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Asus_laptop_firefox_console.png)